INTRODUCTION TO LARGE FORMAT PHOTOGRAPHY - November 15-17, 2019

 "Michael's Introduction to Large Format Photography workshop is more than just about learning camera movements.
 While his instruction is superb and his practical approach is easy to understand and demystifies the the use of the view camera, it is the passion he brings to the craft, and the environment in which he works, that inspires one to pursue the art of photography...
 His knowledge of the land and geology is impressive and he instinctively knows where to go, even in morning darkness, to position us for first morning's light and the grandeur to follow.
 I highly recommend this workshop to anyone who wants to immerse themselves in large format photography and increase their visual awareness."
 Greg Spier - Houston, TX

-YES, even in 2019 film-based large format photography (4x5"; 5x7", 8x10" and larger) is still alive and well!
+Film-based large format photography (4x5"; 5x7", 8x10" and larger) is still alive and kicking in 2019!
 The large format camera offers complete control over the entire creative image-making process from fine focus to intentional perspective distortion, and from depth of field controlled by camera movements to images of extraordinary detail and sharpness.
 The marketplace offers no shortage of used and affordably-priced large format gear, and new high quality yet moderately priced field cameras have made this an excellent time to venture into large format.

 This course accommodates all skill levels including those who have previously worked with large format and have struggled with it.
 My teaching methods and techniques are direct, uncomplicated, and easy to comprehend.
-At the completion of this intensive 2.5 workshop, you will be able to efficiently and confidently compose, focus, meter, and expose your own large format photographs.
+At the completion of this intensive 2½ day long workshop, you will be able to efficiently and confidently compose, focus, meter, and expose your own large format photographs.

 Following is just a partial list of what we'll study and practice during the workshop: